 Take a boat trip to Cabo Catoche.
 I loved my trip to Cabo Catoche!
 This inlet is further away from town, but it’s where you get the clearest, most beautiful water.
 An absolute must for people who want good photos of Holbox.
 This Cabo Catoche tour includes snorkeling and/or fishing.

 See three islands on a boat trip.
 This popular three-island boat trip will take you to Bird Island, home to tons of interesting birds; uninhabited Pasion Island, where you can walk on a sandbar; as well as the mainland to swim in Cenote Yalahau.

 If you’re visiting from June through September, you can swim with whale sharks!
 One of the coolest activities you can do in Mexico!
 Peak season is in July and August.

 Head to Punta Cocos for the sunset.
 Watch with a cocktail in hand!
 It’s a very long walk and I recommend taking a taxi, as it will be dark when you start walking back.
 Taxis wait around to take people back after sunset.
 Bring mosquito repellant!

 Just hang out on the beach.
 Even if you don’t book a hotel with beachfront access, there are lots of beach clubs and restaurants where you can set up camp for the day.

 Read More: Ultimate Guide to Isla Holbox, Mexico

 Take the ferry back to Chiquilá, pick up your car, and head out on the road.
 If you’re hungry, I recommend getting breakfast at La Sardina Enamorada on the mainland in Chiquilá.

-Today you’ll be driving from Chiquilá to Río Lagartos (2 hours, 45 minutes), crossing from Quintana Roo into Yucatán state.
+Today you’ll be driving from Chiquilá to Valladolíd (just over two hours), crossing from Quintana Roo into Yucatán state.

 Know that you will be crossing a time zone!
 As you cross into Yucatán state, time drops one hour earlier.